-In Light of New Requirements, Dr. Kristen Lewis Answers Questions to Help Parents Make an Informed Decision
+In Light of New Requirements, Dr. Kristen Lawson Answers Questions to Help Parents Make an Informed Decision

 As a political science major in college, I was always interested in the intersection of public health and women’s healthcare.
 In 2006, I became fascinated by the new development of the only vaccine in the world created to prevent cancer: the human papillomavirus (HPV) vaccine.

 Such an advance in science seemed like it would be warmly received in the United States, where we have spent decades trying to find the “silver bullet” to cure cancer.
 Yet I was surprised to find that many parents were apprehensive about getting their children vaccinated.
 When the Virginia General Assembly passed a mandate in 2007 for rising 6th grade girls to receive the HPV vaccine, several parents took an exemption.

 Fast forward to 2021: the HPV vaccine is now recommended for cancer prevention in both males and females.
 Effective July 1, the Virginia Department of Health requires a complete series of 2 doses of HPV vaccine for all students (not just girls) entering the 7th grade.
 There is still an opportunity for exemption: if parents or guardians have reviewed educational materials approved by the Virginia Board of Health, they may elect for their child not to receive the HPV vaccine.

 Now with parents of both pre-teen boys and girls faced with the decision to vaccinate their child against HPV before school starts this fall, I’d like to answer some frequently asked questions in hopes of helping them make a more informed decision.

 What is HPV?